 - Even if you developed your app using something other than a Mac, you will need a Mac to compile the final product that is uploaded to the App Store.

 - Xcode is the primary tool for macOS and iOS development and it is only available on the Mac.
-It is a free download from the Mac App Store and the current version is 11 the time of writing.
-That includes Swift 5, SwiftUI and SDKs for the latest versions of iOS, watchOS, tvOS, and macOS - and for developing for the upcoming versions, iOS 13 and macOS Catalina.
-Note that Xcode requires macOS High Sierra 10.13.6 to run, so you also need…
+It is a free download from the Mac App Store and the current version is 11.3 the time of writing.
+That includes Swift 5, SwiftUI and SDKs for the latest versions of iOS, watchOS, tvOS, and macOS.
+Note that Xcode requires macOS Mojave 10.14.4 to run, so you also need…

 In addition to all the above, there are some benefits to developing on a Mac even if you aren’t building for one of Apple’s platforms, the key one being: You can run all the major operating systems on a Mac - Windows, Linux, etc - so you could use your Mac to program for any OS.
 Want to make a version of your app for Android too?
 No problem.

 As we will discuss below, it’s difficult to run macOS on anything other than a Mac and there are lots of reasons why we wouldn’t recommend that as a solution.
 You could build a hackintosch, and some people do, but we'll save that for another article.

 Want to know even more about programming on a Mac?
 Read: